Spatio-Temporal Graphical Counterfactuals: An Overview: Spatio-Temporal Graphical Counterfactuals

 \subsection{STBNs and Complex networks}

-Here, we suppose STBNs model has been built, and it is associated with interactive time-series process of multivariate (or multiple units).
-Then, we further introduce complex network, another type of network model, to view the causal interactions in complex system.
+Here, we suppose STBNs model has been built, and it is associated with an interactive time-series process of multivariate (or multiple units).
+Then, we introduce a complex network, another network model, to examine the causal interactions in a complex system.
 The network dynamics for variables $X_i, \dots, X_n$ can be defined as

 where $F(\cdot)$ is the self-governed function of $X_i$, and $G(\cdot, \cdot)$ is the interactive function for node pairs $X_i$ and $X_j$.
 Moreover, $A_{ij} \geq 0$ is the connection between $X_i$ and $X_j$.
 Thus, if Eq.~(\ref{equation: netdy}) is discretized, we can find it the same as first-order STBNs on stationary time series, as shown in Fig.~\ref{figure: netdy}.